LLNL/Silo/docs/Chapter2-Section6.md

 `objname` | The name of the object to get.

 #### Returned value:
-On success, a pointer to a DBobject struct containing the object’s data.
+On success, a pointer to a `DBobject` struct containing the object's data.
 NULL on failure.

 #### Description:

-Each of the object Silo supports has corresponding methods to both write them to a Silo database file (DBPut.
+Each of the object Silo supports has corresponding methods to both write them to a Silo database file (DBPut...
-) and get them from a file (DBGet.
+) and get them from a file (DBGet...
 ).

 However, Silo objects can also be accessed as generic objects through the generic object interface.
 This is recommended only for objects that were written with DBWriteObject() method.

-Notes:.
+Notes:

 For the details of the data structured returned by this function, see the Silo library header file, silo. h, also attached to the end of this manual.

 ### `DBGetComponent()` - Allocate space for, and return, an object component.